Weight Management Clinical Studies

 - Improved insulin sensitivity – High levels of insulin signal the body to store fat and prevent fat from being burned.
 Reducing insulin levels allows fat to be burned as energy instead of being stored.

-- 2 clinical studies found conflicting results in individuals with type 2 diabetes.
-Zhang CJPM 2007 found improved insulin sensitivity in Chinese adults.
+- 3 clinical studies found conflicting results in individuals with type 2 diabetes.
+Zhang CJPM 2007 reported improved insulin sensitivity in Chinese adults and Ble-Castillo IJERPH 2010 reported improvement in Mexican adults .
 In contrast, Bodinham EC 2014 did not find improved insulin sensitivity, but she did find improved meal glucose tolerance, improved fat metabolism and reduced obesity-associated inflammation in British adults with well-controlled type 2 diabetes.

 - Calorie content – Eating fewer calories is a proven way to lose weight and/or to maintain lower body weight.
 Resistant starch reduces calories when it substitutes for flour or other high glycemic carbohydrates in foods.